ajays20078/eseries-stk/README.md

 ### Support

-For issues please email `ng-eseries-solutiontoolkit@netapp.com`
+For questions or queries, please email `ng-eseries-solutiontoolkit@netapp.com`.

+Please enter an issue if you would like to report a defect.